Troll (2022 film): Plot

 As the troll heads to Norway's capital Oslo, the prime minister orders a complete evacuation of the city.
-After learning of the government's plan to destroy the troll with a nuclear bomb on Oslo, Nora and Andreas object, but are dismissed from the task force.
+After learning of the government's plan to destroy the troll with a nuclear strike on Oslo, Nora and Andreas object, but are dismissed from the task force.
 Nora makes a last attempt to find out the truth about the creature.
 Tobias' notes lead them to the Royal Palace, where they meet Chief of Court Rikard Sinding, who reveals the truth about trolls in Norway.
-Tobias had been right all along; trolls had been living in Norway until they were wiped out by Christian settlers and the truth buried in folklore.
+Tobias had been right all along; trolls had been living in Norway until they were wiped out by Christian settlers led by King Olaf and the truth buried in folklore.
 When Nora's father got too close to the truth, Sinding had him discredited and committed to a mental health hospital.
-The Royal Palace was built on top of the Troll King's palace after the Christians massacred his family and left him for dead inside a cavern in the Dovre mountains.
+The Royal Palace was built on top of the Troll King's palace after the Christians massacred his family and left him for dead inside a cavern in the Dovre mountains after luring him with his kidnapped child.
 Nora concludes that the creature is heading for Oslo in an attempt to return home.

 Discovering that trolls are vulnerable to direct sunlight, Nora and Kris plan to expose the troll to UV light from a number of tanning beds.
 While Kris calls on fellow soldiers to make the troll trap, Andreas asks his friend Sigrid at the secret government facility to delay the bombing of Oslo.
 Sigrid hacks into the military's system to halt the nuclear strike.
 Nora and Andreas place the skull of one of the troll's babies in the back of the Queen's truck and lure him to the UV light trap.
 Nora has a last-minute change of heart, turns off the lights, and tries to save the creature's life.
 However, the sun then rises into a clear sky and kills the troll.
 While everyone else rejoices, Andreas and Nora wonder if more trolls are still alive deep inside Norway's mountains.

-In the aftermath, something seems to emerge with a roar from the rubble inside the Dovre mountain cave.
+In the mid-credits, something seems to emerge with a roar from the rubble inside the Dovre mountain cave.